ashutoshmjain/gita/src/thought.md

 A narrative has the ability to keep the broken connections alive.
 A good narrative has the power to revive the connections and to form new ones.
 We can form real neural connections with the characters of a well constructed story.
 For example, you may forget the names of your co-workers, but you would never forget the heroes of your early comic books !

 > The entirety of all the connections is what we know as  `Bramh` in `Vaidik` science.
 In that sense `Bramh` also includes the connections we form with the fictitious characters of a narrative.
-The only difference is the later (connections) are persistent, and thus they render historical perpetuity.
+The only difference is the latter (connections) are persistent, and thus they render historical perpetuity.

 The important thing here is to understand that information is NEVER stored in the books.
 It is stored in the connections we form with the characters and situations of the narrative - just like our connections with other animate or inanimate beings of our vicinity.
 In that sense narratives are the virtual expansion of `Bramh`.